High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-\begin{remark} It is well know that ergodicity implies that the spectrum of a self-adjoint operator with random coefficients is deterministic \cite[Theorem 1.2.5]{Stollmann2001}.
+\begin{remark} It is well known that ergodicity implies that the spectrum of a self-adjoint operator with random coefficients is deterministic \cite[Theorem 1.2.5]{Stollmann2001}.
 In fact, this can be proved by an argument analogous to the first part of the proof of Proposition \ref{pppppp1}.
-Therefore, we have that $\Sp (\AA^\e(\o))$ is deterministic almost surely.
-In particular, $\lim_{\e \to 0} \Sp(\AA^\e)$ is deterministic almost surely.
-Recalling the preceding discussion, the problem of characterising $\lim_{\e \to 0} \Sp(\AA^\e)$ under general ergodicity assumption, i.e. without an additional assumption on independence (such as Assumption \ref{asumivan1}), remains open. \end{remark}
+In particular, $\Sp (\AA^\e(\o))$ is deterministic almost surely, and so $\lim \Sp(\AA^\e)$ is also deterministic almost surely.
+Recalling the preceding discussion, the problem of characterising $\lim \Sp(\AA^\e)$ under the general ergodicity assumption, i.e. without an additional assumption on independence (such as Assumption \ref{asumivan1}), remains open. \end{remark}